-It seems like the mass number of vulnerabilities getting patched is returning to the earlier numbers.
-I guess we can count patch Tuesday among those things that got out of hand during 2020.
+It seems like the mass number of vulnerabilities slated for getting patch managed is returning to the earlier numbers.
+I guess we can count Patch Tuesday among those things that got out of hand during 2020.
 New Year, new attitude!
 We are looking at 56 vulnerabilities patched, and 11 of those being considered critical.
 One of the vulnerabilities that is not rated as critical is being actively used.

-CVE-2021-26701 - This exploit involves .net core and is publically known at the time of release.
+CVE-2021-26701: This exploit involves .net core and is publicly known at the time of release.
 It is a remote code execution vulnerability that does not require any user interaction.
 I have been unable to dig up much more on it, but remote execution that can run without elevation sounds like the wrong time.
 Even worse when it is publicly known.